rubenspgcavalcante/webpack-extension-reloader/README.md

   entry: {
       'content-script': './my-content-script.js',
       background: './my-background-script.js'
+      popup: 'popup',
   },
   //...
   plugins: [
       new ExtensionReloader({
         port: 9090, // Which port use to create the server
         reloadPage: true, // Force the reload of the page also
-        entries: { // The entries used for the content/background scripts
+        entries: { // The entries used for the content/background scripts or extension pages
           contentScript: 'content-script',
-          background: 'background'
+          background: 'background',
+          extensionPage: 'popup',
         }
       })
   ]